FSU Logo

 Florida State University Symbol

-After Spain ceded the Florida territory to the United States of America, the stage was set for the formation of a major state there.
-This decision was made in 1823 by the American Congress.
+After Spain ceded the Florida territory to the United States of America, the stage was set for forming a major state there.
+The American Congress made this decision in 1823.
 In 1838, the state received land allocated for schools.
-When Florida became the twenty-seventh state of the United States (in 1845), the authorities were able to realize their plan.
+When Florida became the twenty-seventh state of the United States (in 1845), the authorities realized their plan.
 As a result of official actions, two educational institutions appeared in 1851.

-Later, the boys’ school located in Tallahassee was named a seminary, which brought it closer to higher education.
-In 1856, the then-state mayor proposed to the Legislature a building and land for the institute.
+Later, the boys’ school in Tallahassee was named a seminary, bringing it closer to higher education.
+In 1856, the then-state mayor proposed a building and land for the institute to the Legislature.
 The decision was agreed to, and the institution began providing higher education for men.
 In 1858, Tallahassee Female Academy, which had existed since 1843, was attached to the seminary.
 Thus began the history of modern FSU.

 What is FSU?